 Provides a definition for the term "rhetorical modes" and the main modes of discourse themselves.
 This overview explains which modes stand alone and can be combined or fall under the four traditional modes of discourse.

-Provides definitions and overview of Aristotle's three appeals of argument and persuasion.
+Provides definitions and overview of Aristotle's three appeals of argument and persuasion: ethos, logos and pathos.

 Product review of Melaleuca's new Simply Fit microwave popcorn.

 A quasi-step-by-step guide to using reactions to drugs and supplements to determine if there are underlying medical issues, especially a rare and/or genetic disease.

 A detailed overview of what Zumba(r) fitness entails.
 It includes information about the many classes offered.

 A product review of Trader Joe's Gluten Free Chocolate Chip Cookies.

 An in-depth analysis of the roles the characters in Alice Childress' "Trouble in Mind" play on and off stage.
 This is in relation to repeating societal roles from the past.